CathalButler/CathalButler/README.md

 💻 Currently working with C#.<br>
 🔐 Enjoy tracking the latest in Cyber Secuity news by following [thehackernews.com](https://thehackernews.com/).<br>
 🛠️ In my downtime from my job I enjoy working on a home lab which includes OpenSenes for home networking and Proxmox for managing virutal machines.<br>
-🤝 Always up for working on fun and interesting projects with new people.<br>
+🤝 Always up for working on fun and interesting projects with people.<br>

 Below you can find some of my college projects pinned to date that I enjoyed working on.<br>